WHAT IS IN THIS LEAFLET

 HRT and cancer

-The risk of cancer of the lining of the womb (endometrial cancer) increases when oestrogens are used alone for prolonged periods.
-Taking a progestogen in addition to the oestrogen lowers this risk.
+The risk of cancer of the lining of the womb (endometrial cancer) increases when estrogens are used alone for prolonged periods.
+Taking a progestogen in addition to the estrogen lowers this risk.

 Please inform your doctor if you frequently have bleeding irregularities or persistent bleeding during the treatment with Climara.